CivicActions/guidebook/docs/100-security/incident-response-checklist.md

 - If suspicious activity is suspected or other unanswered questions exist, do the following before making any changes:

-  - Make [CPM snapshots](https://cpm.project.com/) of relevant volumes and data.
+  - Make snapshots of relevant volumes and data.
   - Preserve logs.
   - Take screen captures of anomalous activity that can be used in post-remediation forensic analysis.
   - Consider implementing a containment strategy.
 For example, reconfigure firewall rules for the affected instance to drop all ingress and egress traffic, except from specific IPs like yours, until forensics can be performed.